will-hanlen/capsulate/progress_log.md

 First, I consolidated css code into one file.
 Then I got rid of the logo and used a simpler navigation.

+## Change backend storage format

+5 Sept 2020

+When I first built the app it made sense to store the journal entries in plaintext and parse the file manually.
+I plan to move the backend to MongoDB in the future so that no longer makes sense.
+I changed the storage method to JSON because that will make the switch to MongoDB easier.